You can only visit Gramvousa Beach if you’re visiting the much more famous Balos beach and lagoon, a short distance down the Crete coast.

 We expected Balos to be special and it certainly is.
 The biggest surprise of our Gramvousa Balos trip was just how beautiful the beach at Gramvousa Crete is.
 We’re talking best one of the best beaches in Crete, indeed one of the best beaches in Greece.
 And the rest.
 Whisper it, but we enjoyed Gramvousa even more than Balos.
 Find out just why we rate Gramvoussa Bay so highly.

-Imeri Gramvousa Island – the name means ‘Tame Gramvousa’ – is a 15-minute cruise across the channel from Balos Beach, Crete
+The island of Imeri Gramvousa – the name means ‘Tame Gramvousa’ – is a 15-minute cruise across the channel from Balos Beach, Crete.

-It has soft golden sand and brilliant clear turquoise water, and is fantastic for bathing, swimming and snorkeling
+It has soft golden sand and brilliant clear turquoise waters, fantastic for bathing, swimming and snorkeling.

-The beach sits below the Venetian fort of Gramvousa Castle, which looms nearly 500 feet above on the clifftop
+The beach sits below the Venetian fort of Gramvousa Castle, which looms nearly 500 feet above on the clifftop.
+It’s worth the walk for the breathtaking view over Gramvousa Beach, the crystal-clear waters around it and the mountains of the Gramvousa peninsula on ‘mainland’ Crete.

-The Kissamos to Balos ferry gives you two hours on Gramvousa before heading on to Balos
+Good to know: The Kissamos to Balos ferry gives you two hours on Gramvousa before heading on to Balos.

 This whole area is part of Chania province, and the nearest town is the port of Kissamos, an hour’s drive from Chania city.